LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 savefig("scaling_plot.pdf")
 ```
+As a script, it should be executed as `JULIA_EXCLUSIVE=1 julia -t 8 scaling.jl`.

-A result may look as follows.
+A result may look like the following figure.

 <div align="center">
   <img src="miscellanea/images/scaling_plot.png" width="800" alt="scaling plot">